michael-lazar/rtv/README.md

 - ``/u/multi-mod/m/art``
 - ``/domain/github.com``

-See [CONTROLS](https://github.com/michael-lazar/rtv/blob/master/CONTROLS.rst) for the full list of commands
+See [CONTROLS](https://github.com/michael-lazar/rtv/blob/master/CONTROLS.rst) for the full list of commands.

 ## Settings

 ### Configuration File

-Configuration files are stored in the ``{HOME}/.config/rtv/`` directory
+Configuration files are stored in the ``{HOME}/.config/rtv/`` directory.

-See [rtv.cfg](https://github.com/michael-lazar/rtv/blob/master/rtv/templates/rtv.cfg) for the full list of configurable options.
+Check out [rtv.cfg](https://github.com/michael-lazar/rtv/blob/master/rtv/templates/rtv.cfg) for the full list of configurable options.
 You can clone this file into your home directory by running

 ```bash
 $ rtv --copy-config